project-flotta/project-flotta.github.io/_posts/2022-09-28-run-ansible-playbooks.markdown

 The possible statuse are: `Deploying`, `Running`, `SuccessfullyCompleted`, `CompletedWithError`.

+The `EdgeConfig` CR provides the possibility to specify the *Execution Type* of each *Ansible* playbook.
+The possible strategies provided are:
+ * `StopOnFailure`: stop playbook execution as soon as failure occurs and do not re-execute it
+ * `RetryOnFailure`: retry to execute the playbook if a failure occurs during the playbook execution
+ * `ExecuteOnce`: execute the playbook only once

+At the moment, only `ExecuteOnce` is supported.

 # Future works

 At the time of writing of this blog post some important features are still missing.